 Remove their outer layers of clothing and any blankets to help them cool down.
 Fluids like water and juice, as well as the recommended dosage of paracetamol or ibuprofen syrup, will help them chill down.
 Keep them cool by opening windows and turning down the central heating.

 You can also turn on any fans, open any windows, or turn on the air conditioning in order to reduce the temperature in the room and lower the child’s temperature.

-3. Once the seizure is over, you should help the child to rest on their side, with their head tilted back.
+3. Once the seizure is over, you should help the child to rest on their side, with his head tilted back.

-While febrile seizures may be scary, especially for a first time parent, they are usually not associated with any long term condition.
-However, if your child has frequent seizures or if their seizure lasts for a long time, it would be best to take your child to a doctor to see if the seizures might be caused by something else.
+While febrile seizures may be scary, especially for a first-time parent, they are usually not associated with any long-term condition.
+However, if your child has frequent seizures or if their seizure lasts for a long time, it would be best to take your child to his paediatrician to see if the seizures might be caused by something else.